 Every patient is unique

 Remember that embryo freezing and thawing are very intricate processes and the complexities cannot be fully explored here.
 There are advantages and limitations in all situations which need to be carefully considered as every patient and every embryo is unique.
-Trust your embryologist but don’t be afraid to ask for more information if you feel you would benefit from it—they are your embryos.
+Trust your clinician and embryologist but don’t be afraid to ask for more information if you feel you would benefit from it—they are your embryos.